openseattle/openseattle.github.io/_posts/2017-06-26-TECC-Group.md

 These services are beneficial for doctors responding to patients remotely while displaying their office phone number or parents observing a child or employee in a dangerous situation.
 However, when these tools are used for malicious purposes, proving the sender’s identity is a challenge even when a victim recognizes personal references in the content.

 “Sometimes judges don’t understand the technology or the context of why it’s so offensive to a victim,” said Summer Rosa-Mullen from the Seattle City Attorney’s Office.
-Speakers noted that failure to intervene in electronic harassment can lead to escalating behaviors, such as an abuser going to a victim’s home.
+Failure to intervene in electronic harassment can lead to escalating behaviors, such as an abuser going to a victim’s home.

 ## Challenges for Law Enforcement